syedarshad1/test/README.md

-Correct the sentence or add more

-Hope you are doing well.
-My H1B and my spouse H4 extension is due and expiring on Oct 19th, 2026.
-Can you please me know when the renewal process will start, I have just 4 ½ month left on my visa.
+I hope you are doing well.
+My H1B visa and my spouse's H4 extension are both expiring on October 19th, 2026.
+I have approximately 4.5 months remaining on my current visa status.